-The workshop started with introduction on Startup initiatives in Andhra Pradesh led by Andhra Pradesh Innovation Society (APIS).
+The workshop started with introduction Accelerator: Fortissimo, Agri-accelerator on Startup initiatives in Andhra Pradesh Partners: NASSCOM, Gastrotope Pvt.
+Ltd., led by Andhra Pradesh Innovation Society NRDC, etc. (APIS).
 DIPP also discussed the Startup India program and the State Startup ranking exercise.
-The participants incubation for Startups.
+The participants engaged in panel discussions on State Startup initiatives, creation of angel network and incubation for Startups.
 A learning tour of Sunrise Incubation Hub in Vishakhapatnam was an immersive experience for all the Government officials.
 The facility is a junction of multiple Startup support programs from NASSCOM Startup Warehouse to Fortissimo which is an agri-accelerator, research and development labs, co-working spaces, etc.